Reloaded-Project/Reloaded-III/docs/Server/Storage/Loadouts/Events.md

 | `u7` [(SortingMode)](#sortingmode)         | LoadoutGridDisabledSortMode | X     | Sorting mode for disabled items in LoadoutGrid. |
 | `u2` [(SortOrder)](#sortorder)             | ModLoadOrderSort            | Y     | Sorting mode for load order reorderer.          |
 | `u4` [(GridDisplayMode)](#griddisplaymode) | LoadoutGridStyle            | Z     | Display mode for LoadoutGrid.                   |

-Apologies for the misunderstanding.
-Yes, I can provide an example of how the `PackageUpdated` event could be split into different length opcodes, similar to how `ConfigUpdated` is handled:

 ### PackageUpdated